beckmiller/snake-game/README.md

 # **Snake** app based on Tkinter
 Hello, there!
 This is my first **Snake** app, which I built with python **OOP** conception.
 You will see all descriptions below.
+One of the futures of app that your snake speed growing after every 5 points.
 ### How app looks like:
 <img src="assets/app.png" width="400" height="320" />